-We are one of several companies that supply water in the south east of England, which is recognised by Government as being an area of serious water stress.
+We are one of several companies that supply water in the South East of England, which is recognised by the Government as being an area of serious water stress.
 Therefore, it is important that we take a long-term view when planning water resources, as well as calculating water supply requirements.
-We are an active participant in the Water Resources in the South East (WRSE) group that looks at the needs of the whole region.
+We are an active participant in the Water Resources South East (WRSE) group, an alliance of the six regional water companies and the Environment Agency, that looks at the needs of the whole region.

-Part of WRSE's remit is to explore, promote and facilitate delivery of regional-wide options in order to achieve an appropriate supply-demand balance whilst building resilience in water resource availability for the long-term.
+Part of WRSE's remit is to explore, promote and facilitate delivery of regional-wide options to achieve an appropriate supply-demand balance whilst building resilience in water resource availability for the long-term.
 We fully support the opportunity - as part of WRSE's work - to assess regional-wide solutions proposed by third parties under our, or any of the other constituent company's, bid assessment frameworks.